jhucsf/fall2022/assign/assign04.md

 Passing the autograder will be a necessary but insufficient condition for full credit.
 This means that you may still lose functionality points, even if you pass all of the autograder tests.
-Due to the nature of the problem, there will be a significant number of points up for manual review, so please structure your code accordingly.
+Due to the nature of testing parallel programs, there  will be a significant number of points up for manual review, so please structure your code accordingly.
 Some of the things we may manually verify (bot not limited to) are:

 * Ensuring that your implementation is actually parallel.
 (Your [experiments](#experiments-and-analysis) should have already allowed you to determine whether your program is exhibiting any parallel speedup.)
 * Ensuring that you did not leave zombies around during execution.
 * Ensuring that the correct number of children are created for a given threshold and data size value.

 ## Submitting